tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/home_page.rst

 9. Refresh the page to see how the styles change the look and feel of the page.
 Hard-refresh if necessary (:kbd:`CTRL-SHIFT-R` or :kbd:`CTRL-F5`).

 10. Notice the white space around the border of the page?
 This is padding in the content area of our base template.
-To remove the white space so the backdrop iimage fills the page, add the following lines to :file:`public/css/home.css`:
+To remove the white space so the backdrop image fills the page, add the following lines to :file:`public/css/home.css`:

 .. code-block:: css